Bob Merrill

 Henry Robert Merrill Levan (May 17, 1921 – February 17, 1998) was an American songwriter, theatrical composer, lyricist, and screenwriter.
 Merrill was one of the most successful songwriters of the 1950s on the US and UK single charts.
 His musicals for the Broadway stage include Carnival! (music and lyrics) and Funny Girl (lyrics).

 Merrill played an important role in American popular music, tapping out many of the hit parade songs of the 1950s on a toy xylophone, including "(How Much Is) That Doggie in the Window?", "Mambo Italiano", and "If I Knew You Were Comin' I'd've Baked a Cake".
+In the estimation of composer Paul Sportelli, Merrill’s ballads have great emotional depth, while his up-tempo lyrics display a humorous sense of the vernacular.

 Merrill was inducted to the Songwriters Hall of Fame in 1987.
 Other career accolades include five Tony Award nominations, as well as the New York Drama Critics' Circle Award for his work on Carnival! in 1961.

 Early life

 Merrill was born in Atlantic City, New Jersey, and raised in Philadelphia over his family's candy factory and soda fountain.
 As a teenager, he wanted to be a singer and performed in all local talent contests and even worked as an impressionist-emcee at a local burlesque house.
-His plans for a career in show business were cut short by the advent of World War II, when he was drafted into the Horse Cavalry Division of the Army.
+His plans for a career in show business were cut short by the outbreak of World War II, when he was drafted into the Horse Cavalry Division of the Army.